 Most pressure washers do have the ability to strip paint, and if your goal is to strip the paint off they can be a great tool for that.
 However, the amount of water you’ll need to use to do this can be bad for your siding.
 Double check your home’s recommendations before starting with a pressure wash.
 Some common problems that can occur are water can be forced behind your siding and the wall when improper angels are used to cleaning which can lead to mold problems down the road.
 Also, some types of siding and walls can have particles that are stripped or washed away during the process.
 Many times they are too small to notice with your eye but they do degrade the quality of the siding and will lead to it needing to be replaced sooner than normal.

-Keeping your distance while using a pressure will help reduce how much force is being made when the water contacts your wall.
+Keeping your distance while using a pressure washer will help reduce how much force is being made when the water contacts your wall.
 There are many benefits to pressure washing but it has to be done with caution and proper research so you don’t inadvertently damage your property.

 Can You Clean Your Home Without A Pressure Washer?